JainArchit16/HackOn/README.md

 This will load the extension on your browser

-## Overview
-This project is a browser extension designed to enhance your online shopping experience.
-With just a few clicks, you can take a screenshot of any product you see in an image, and our extension will provide you with a direct Amazon link for the same or a similar product.
-Additionally, users have the option to customize the identified object for more accurate results.

 ## Features
 - *Screenshot Capture*: Easily capture a screenshot of any product within an image on your browser.